monarc-project/ansible-ubuntu/README.md

 ### Updating the inventory of Ansible

-Adding/removing an attribute for the ansible inventory can be done with the script ``update.sh`` via cron as the user 'ansible'.
+Adding/removing a client to/from the Ansible inventory can be done with the script ``update.sh`` via cron as the user 'ansible'.

 ```bash